 Complex wavy lens distortion along the roof line is not very noticeable unless straight lines are near the edges like this.
-Notice weird guy through doorway.
+Notice stranger lurking in the background.

 Shed outline is where the viewfinder guide lines are, and outside of this is what you actually get.

 Ghosting control is pretty good, but I see some contrast loss when shooting with the sun inside the frame.

 Odd light marks on the film that always appear along the spacing margins for the first half of the roll.
 I taped over the entire back cover and it still showed up, darn it.

 Dining with flash at F/3.2.
 It focused more towards the outside than the table and chairs.